umerDev/auction-system/README.md

 3. use postman collection to submit bid and get highest bid
 4. `docker-compose down -v` - terminate

+# How to run tests

+1. run `npm i` in terminal
+2. npm run test

 # Routes

 1. `/api/bid/` - submit a bid - `POST`